Overview

 Interpreting the response

 ThepriorityFee field is the recommended value for your transaction’s maxPriorityFeePerGas.
-It reflects the highest recommended fee across all three resource types, so setting your priority fee to at least this value gives your transaction the best chance of inclusion.
+It reflects the highest recommended fee across all resource types, so setting your priority fee to at least this value gives your transaction the best chance of inclusion.

 To understand which resource is driving the fee, inspect the resourceEstimates array.
 The resource with the highest recommendedPriorityFee is the binding constraint on your bundle’s inclusion.